 - Use only natural vitamins and supplements.
 Synthetic supplements are not what nature intended and often create disharmony of excess in the body

 - The body knows the difference.
 My dog Skai has also been getting SoulFood - Certified Organic Multivitamin for Dogs

-- For muscle injury and back pain or as a general cancer prevention, I like using Zyflamend, a turmeric based anti-inflammatory that is also known for its antioxidant, anticancer properties.
+- For muscle injury and back pain or as a general cancer prevention, I like using Zyflamend, a turmeric based anti-inflammatory also known for its antioxidant and anticancer properties.
 If your dog has a moderate to severe problem, you can give Zyflamend daily or as a preventive once or twice a week.
-When it comes to omega oils, I like to give Skai and my patients WholeMega – a wild salmon oil that is processed gently to maintain its essential properties.
-For cancer prevention, you want to go for an Omega 3 because in most diets these are missing
+For cancer prevention, you want to go for an omega-3 because in most diets these are missing

 Click here if you want to learn more about cancer prevention.